 Why should I consider upgrading to comprehensive cover?

-With comprehensive car insurance, you can claim from your insurer for accidents that are your fault.
-Or indeed when fault can’t be proven – for example if you return to your parked car and find it’s been damaged by an unknown vehicle.
+With comprehensive car insurance, you can claim from your insurer for accidents that are deemed to be your fault.

 Where comprehensive cover could fall short

 Despite its name, a comprehensive insurance policy may fall short in some areas.

 Certain policy extras may come as standard with some insurers, whereas others might charge you for the privilege.

 It’s always best to check the policy details before you buy – don’t assume that you’ll be entitled to all the bells and whistles.